 Funding a Claim

-Most of our injury cases operate on a no win no fee basis, under the Conditional fee Agreement (CFA) that means you only pay if your claim is successful.
-This way you can avoid financial risks and pursue the case with more confidence.
+Most personal injury cases at A&H Law Solicitors operate on a no win no fee basis under a Conditional Fee Agreement (CFA).
+This means you only pay if your claim is successful, allowing you to pursue your case with confidence and without financial risk.

-Damages based agreements are also a type of no win, no fee agreement.
-Under a CFA the solicitor will typically charge the client a success fee if the case is won.
-This success fee is calculated by reference to hours works, agreed upon in advance and is capped by the law to 25%.
-For example, if a client receives damages of £5000, the success fee will be £1250 inclusive of Vat.
+Under a CFA, a success fee is charged if your case is won.
+This is calculated by reference to the hours worked, agreed in advance, and is capped by law at 25% of your compensation.
+For example, if you receive damages of £5,000, the maximum success fee payable would be £1,250 inclusive of VAT.

-With a DBA the client pays over a percentage share of the damages recovered to the legal team, so the fees are referenced to the amount recovered rather than the amount of time spent on the claim.
+A Damages Based Agreement (DBA) is another type of no win no fee arrangement.
+Under a DBA, you pay a percentage share of the damages recovered to your legal representative, so fees are referenced to the amount recovered rather than time spent.

-If your claim is unsuccessful, you may still have to pay your disbursements.
-Therefore, to protect you against this possibility it is recommend that you take out an insurance policy known as an ‘After-the-Event’ policy (ATE).
+If your claim is unsuccessful, you may still be liable for disbursements.
+To protect against this, it is recommended that you take out an After-the-Event (ATE) insurance policy.

 Whiplash Reforms